-When a student is no longer in residence and has failed to complete required course work needed to receive the M.D. degree, the student's enrollment status is in absentia to submit.
-Failure to complete requirements includes not completing the dissertation, not passing the USMLE Step 1 or Step 2 CK, or not satisfactorily completing a required clerkship.
+When a student is no longer in residence and has failed to complete required coursework needed to receive the degree, the student's enrollment status is in absentia to submit.
+In the M.D. program, failure to complete requirements includes not completing the dissertation, not passing the USMLE Step 1 or Step 2 CK, or not satisfactorily completing a required course, clerkship, or subinternship.
 The student is not charged a tuition fee and is not eligible for any financial assistance, University services, and/or loan deferments.
-Once the student has completed all of the requirements for graduation, the student's name is presented to the Board of Permanent Officers and to the Yale Corporation for the awarding of the M.D. degree.
+Once the student has completed all of the requirements for graduation, the student's name is presented to the Board of Permanent Officers and to the Yale Corporation for the awarding of their respective degree.

-Consistent with student status, satisfactory academic progress, and available funds, the need for financial aid is met by: (1) loans, made up of monies from various loan sources, and (2) scholarship, when eligibility for financial aid is determined using a parent contribution.
+Consistent with student status, satisfactory academic progress, and available funds for each program, the need for financial aid is met by: (1) loans, made up of monies from various loan sources, and (2) scholarship, when eligibility for financial aid is determined.
 This includes scholarship money supplied directly to the student from non-Yale sources.
-The maximum scholarship awarded to a married student never exceeds the amount calculated for a single student with no resources.
+The maximum scholarship offered to a married student never exceeds the amount calculated for a single student with no resources.
 The total scholarship support for all students is, of course, limited by the availability of funds.
 Should scholarship need exceed the supply of funds, additional loans are made available.

-It is the policy of the School of Medicine to abide by the FAFSA and CSS Profile calculation of the student's and parents' contribution.
+It is the policy of the School of Medicine to abide by the FAFSA and/or CSS Profile calculation of the student's and parents' contribution.

-Additional financial support in the form of loans, scholarships, or employment must be made known to the student financial aid officer and may result in a proportionate reduction of School support.
+Additional financial support in the form of loans, scholarships, or employment must be made known to the student financial aid office and may result in a proportionate reduction of School support.
 If a student does not report changes, the student's financial aid file is subject to review by a Disciplinary Committee and all financial aid may be canceled and the incident reported.

-Signed copies of parents' tax returns, including all schedules and W-2 forms or a statement of earnings for the previous fiscal year are required for all students applying for Yale Loans and Scholarships.
+Signed copies of parents' tax returns, including all schedules and W-2 forms or a statement of earnings for the previous fiscal year are required for all M.D. students under the age of thirty applying for Yale loans and scholarships.
+No parental information is required for students in the PA or PA Online programs.
 Copies of Social Security benefits, unemployment compensation, and retirement benefits of both student and parents are also required.
 All information is verified in accordance with federal regulations.
 If the parents are divorced, the student must provide information on the custodial parent.
 The custodial parent will remain the same for all subsequent years; a student cannot change custodial parents unless the original custodial parent dies.
 If the custodial parent is remarried, the stepparent's information is also required.
+Beginning in the 2024-2025 academic year, parental information is waived for students aged thirty and over.